 Pat Redding Scanlon, Art Director

 (pictured right) was once a managing director at Marvel Comics.
 She lives in Queens, NYC, USA with her tattooed Irish architect husband and an artistic pre-teen daughter.
 Her sequential storytelling background began with zines and underground comix and led to illustrating newspaper comic strips, paperback books and animation.
-As a mom working from home, Pat runs a vintage Etsy shop, crafts patchwork quilts, makes comics/illustrates books, and designs t-shirts, logos, caricatures, tattoos, games, fonts and holiday cards.
-Her motto is "Family first!"

 Amy Kohtz, CEO

-(not pictured) has been co-founding and operating technology startups since 1999.
+(pictured right) has been co-founding and operating technology startups since 1999.
 Kohtz planned and managed cyber security projects funded through DARPA's Cyber Fast Track program.
 At White Ops, Kohtz led the writing and production of the 2014 and 2015 Bot Baseline reports.
 Kohtz created Peach Mountain Friends with Pat Redding Scanlon and prototyped the brand's first game while learning to parent three children in New York City and later Portsmouth, NH.

 Jo Hastings, Dana Dash CXO